MuiruriVivian/RECOMMENDER-SYSTEM---PHASE-4-PROJECT/README.md

 * After cleaning the dataset has 100836 rows and 6 Columns where the relevant columns are **movieId**, **title**, **genre**, **userId** and **Rating**.

-## PRE-PROCESSING AND FEATURE ENGINEERING
+## 📌PRE-PROCESSING AND FEATURE ENGINEERING
+---

 * This was conducted in order to transform raw data into a structured format suitable for machine learning models.